An extremely important part of the research process is evaluating your sources. With each source, you want to answer questions such as:

 For help with evaluating all types of sources, check out the tutorials below and the short video from Brown University.

-Short tutorial from Brown University Library on what to look for when evaluating your sources.
+Short tutorial from NC State University Libraries on what to look for when evaluating your sources.

 It is extremely important to evaluate the sources of the information you find on the Internet, especially medical information.